Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Influence of gas accretion

 To create a gap, a planet needs to have a strong enough gravitational torque to overcome the pressure torque and viscous spreading that tend to close the gap \citep{Crida2006}.
-The accreting planet presents a deeper gap as material is removed from the disc compared to the other two simulations.
-The difference in surface density at the bottom of the gap is very similar to the difference in surface density in the inner disc, due to the fact that mass is removed partially from the inner disc.
-This will impact the stellar accretion, as we discuss in section \ref{section_ontostar}.
-For these disc parameters ($\alpha = 10^{-2}, \; h = 0.05$), \cite{Durmann2015} found the same behavior (figure 2 of their work).
-Therefore, relatively to the edges of the gap, the gaps have similar depths, but when compared to a disc without planet, the accreting planet produces a deeper gap, as the non accreting planets only push material away from their orbit, enhancing the surface density in the inner disc while the accreting planet is removing material.
-On the other hand, the fixed mass planet is opening a deeper gap than the mass tapered planet, because the fixed mass planet exerts a stronger torque on the disc material due to its larger mass until the time of comparison.
-At later time, when the mass taper fixes the mass of the planet to $0.5 \; \rm M_J$ and the disc has time to adjust to this planetary mass, the shape of the gaps of the fixed mass and mass tapered planets is the same.
+The accreting planet presents a deeper gap as material is removed from the disc as compared to the other two simulations.
+The difference in surface density at the bottom of the gap is very similar to the difference in surface density in the inner disc due to the fact that mass is removed partially from the inner disc.
+This will impact the stellar accretion, as we discuss in Sect. \ref{section_ontostar}.
+For these disc parameters ($\alpha = 10^{-2}, \; h = 0.05$), \cite{Durmann2015} found the same behavior (their Fig. 2).
+Therefore, relative to the edges of the gap, the gaps have similar depths, but when compared to a disc without a planet, the accreting planet produces a deeper gap, as the non-accreting planets only push material away from their orbit, enhancing the surface density in the inner disc while the accreting planet is removing material.
+On the other hand, the fixed mass planet is opening a deeper gap than the mass-tapered planet, because the fixed-mass planet exerts a stronger torque on the disc material due to its larger mass up until the time of comparison.
+At later time, when the mass taper fixes the mass of the planet to $0.5 \; \rm M_J$ and the disc has time to adjust to this planetary mass, the shape of the gaps of the fixed-mass and mass-tapered planets is the same.

-At later time, when the planet becomes heavier ($\rm m_p = 1.5 \; M_J$), we also see on the middle panel of figure \ref{accVsnonacc1.5} that the inner disc is more depleted for the accreting planet.
-Gas accretion has therefore an important role in the depletion of the inner disc.
-One of the consequence of this behavior is discussed in section \ref{section_ontostar}.
+At later time, when the planet becomes heavier ($\rm m_p = 1.5 \; M_J$), we can also see on the middle panel of Fig. \ref{accVsnonacc1.5} that the inner disc is more depleted for the accreting planet.
+Gas accretion plays, therefore, an important role in the depletion of the inner disc.
+One of the consequences of this behavior is discussed in Sect. \ref{section_ontostar}.
 The gap depth is only slightly influenced by gas accretion in this case.